Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/H-U-N-T-E-R-B-O-R-N---Deep-Dive.md

 Using a hunting knife for dressing, skinning, harvesting, and butchering is recommended in Hunterborn, but it isn't required.
 By default, Hunterborn uses a baseline assumption (equivalent to an iron hunting knife) for any operation that uses a hunting knife.
 The information below only applies if you've turned the hunting knife requirement on, in the MCM.

 As a Khajiit or Argonian, you can use your claws as a substitute knife, by checking the relevant option in the MCM.
 Claws are actually just as good as a steel hunting knife for skinning and harvesting, better than iron, because of the dexterity and experience your character will have with their own claws.
-However, you can't use claws for scrimshaw.
+However, you can't use claws for Player Crafting.

 If you're starting with nothing (and have no claws), you should forage until you find a sharp rock.
 The rock won't have any bonuses or penalties, though it will require extra time to dress, skin, harvest, and butcher.